 Yezid Sayigh, a senior fellow at the Carnegie Middle East Centre, in Beirut and the author of an authoritative history of the PLO entitled Armed Struggle and the Search for State, acknowledged that the organisation has "faced an impossible choice, where even neutrality could be seen as a hostile act".

 "[The PLO is concerned that] if they take a position that is too neutral - let alone hostile - to the regime, then the regime could take it out on Palestinians," Sayigh said.
-Mindful of the way in which Damascus turned its back on former ally Hamas for supporting the anti-Assad rebellion, the PLO has effectively ended up endorsing the regime, he told Al Jazeera.
+Mindful of the way in which Damascus turned its back onfor supporting the anti-Assad rebellion, the PLO has effectively ended up endorsing the regime, he told Al Jazeera.

 Khan Eshieh is not the first time that the PLO has faced criticism for its role in Syria.
-Many Palestinians have repeatedly called for the organisation to better protect Palestinians in Syria, particularly in recent years, as several Palestinian camps in the country have been besieged and totally or partially destroyed.
-According to UNRWA, the United Nations Palestinian refugee agency, 95 percent of the estimated 450,000 Palestinian Syrians still in Syria are almost completely reliant on UN aid.
+Many Palestinians have repeatedly called for the organisation to better protect Palestinians in Syria, particularly in recent years, as several Palestinian camps in the country have been besieged and totally or partially destroyed., the United Nations Palestinian refugee agency, 95 percent of the estimated 450,000 Palestinian Syrians still in Syria are almost completely reliant on UN aid.

 In late 2013, a five-person civil delegation of relief workers and community activists travelled from Yarmouk camp to meet PLO representatives visiting the Syrian capital.
 The delegation aimed to negotiate a way out of a deadly impasse that began when Syria's largest Palestinian community was bombarded on December 16, 2012, before rebels took control the next day.